The Securities Litigation Review: Singapore

 The DPA framework only applies to scheduled offences, including certain offences under the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act, the Prevention of Corruption Act and the SFA.

-All DPAs will need to be approved by the High Court.
+All DPAs will need to be approved by the General Division of the High Court.
 Approval will only be granted if the DPA is in the interests of justice and its terms are fair, reasonable and proportionate.
 To ensure transparency, DPAs must be published after they are approved by the court.

 Where a DPA is entered into and approved by the court, the corporation is deemed to have been granted a discharge not amounting to an acquittal.
 After the expiry of the DPA, the High Court may grant a discharge amounting to an acquittal.
 If, however, the corporation breaches the terms of the DPA during its term, the prosecution can make an application to terminate the DPA and prosecute.